OpenElements/BenchScape/README.md

 ### Starting the backend server

-The `jmh-store` module contains the Spring Boot based server that can simply be started by the main class `com.openelements.jmh.store.app.Application`.
+The `server` module contains the Spring Boot based server that can simply be started by the main class `com.openelements.benchscape.server.app.Application`.
 The server provides a minimalistic frontend to show the JMH results as timeseries.
 Once the server is started the frontend can be reached at [http://localhost:8080](http://localhost:8080).
 Currently, the server automatically creates some dummy data for 3 benchmarks at start time.Next to that the server provides a swagger-ui at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) and